lyngon/redgrease/docs/source/intro.rst

 Gear Functions
 ~~~~~~~~~~~~~~~

-Gear Functions are composed as a sequence steps, or operations, such as for example Map, Filter, Aggregate, GroupBy and more.
+Gear Functions are composed as a sequence of steps, or operations, such as for example Map, Filter, Aggregate, GroupBy and more.

 These operations are parameterized with Python functions, that you define according to your needs.

-The the steps / operations are 'piped' together by the Redis Gears runtime such that the output of of one step / operation becomes the input to the subsequent step / operation.
+The steps / operations are 'piped' together by the Redis Gears runtime such that the output of of one step / operation becomes the input to the subsequent step / operation, and so on.

 The first step / operation of any Gear Function is always one of six available "Readers", defining the source of the input to the first step / operation:

-- :ref:`KeysReader <reader_keysreader>` : Redis keys and values.
+- :ref:`gearfun_reader_keysreader` : Redis keys and values.
-- :ref:`KeysOnlyReader <reader_keysonlyreader>` : Redis keys.
+- :ref:`gearfun_reader_keysonlyreader` : Redis keys.
-- :ref:`StreamReader <reader_streamreader>` : Redis Stream messages.
+- :ref:`gearfun_reader_streamreader` : Redis Stream messages.
-- :ref:`ShardsIDReader <reader_shardsidreader>` : Shard ID.
+- :ref:`gearfun_reader_pythonreader` : Arbitrary Python generator.
-- :ref:`PythonReader <reader_pythonreader>` : Arbitrary Python generator.
+- :ref:`gearfun_reader_shardsidreader` : Shard ID.
-- :ref:`CommandReader <reader_commandreader>` : Command aguments from application client.
+- :ref:`gearfun_reader_commandreader` : Command aguments from application client.

 Readers can be parameterized to narrow down the subset of data it should operate on, for example by specifying a pattern for the keys or streams it should read.